KNobHack/sinyal-bahasa/README.md

 ## Mobile Development Team
 Has several responsibility such as:
+1. Design UI/UX interface each frame
-1. Developing app interface for chatbot mobile apps
+2. Developing app interface for Sinyal Bahasa mobile apps
-2. Integrating API to the apps
+3. Integrating API to the apps

 ## Cloud Computing Team
 Has several responsibility such as: